WAPT: News operation

 WAPT began producing local news in early 1971.
 Bert Case was the first news director; he went on to a 40-year career at WLBT when he left in 1974.
 Dick Thames, the first sports anchor, died in a 1972 plane crash as he was preparing a news story; footage of the crash was filmed by a WAPT cameraman.

 WAPT has traditionally been the third-rated station for local news in Jackson, behind WJTV and market leader WLBT.
 In part, this was because, historically, WLBT and WJTV, both on the very high frequency (VHF) band, had larger coverage areas; WAPT's signal reached about 69 percent of the area that WLBT's did.
 In addition, the station had fewer resources in every area.
 With just one sportscaster, anchors got burned out keeping up with central Mississippi sports, particularly when WLBT and WJTV both had larger teams; WAPT often cycled through sports anchors.
 At the end of 1988, the station ceased broadcasting weekend newscasts; under Northstar, WAPT restored weekend news in November 1990 and began airing a morning newscast in 1992.
 Argyle made a major shakeup of the station's news talent after it took over in 1995.
 Two station staples, anchor Stephanie Bell-Flynt and commentator Cal Adams, were fired in September 1995, with Bell-Flynt being replaced on the evening newscasts she anchored.
 News director Bob Noonan, who had been on the job only seven weeks, defended the firings as necessary to "put a more competitive team on the field".

-In the 2000s and 2010s, WAPT has become more competitive with WJTV for second place, though both stations continue to trail WLBT.
+In the 2000s and 2010s, WAPT became more competitive with WJTV for second place, though both stations continued to trail WLBT.
 Hearst has expanded the station's news offerings progressively under its ownership.
 Weekend morning newscasts, sandwiching the weekend editions of Good Morning America, debuted in 2011.
-In 2020, a 9 p.m. newscast debuted on the MeTV subchannel.
+In 2020, a 9 p.m. newscast debuted on the station's MeTV subchannel.